MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 Depending on what programming language you used in your Grade 11 computer science course, you would have either learned about **arrays**, **lists**, or both.

-Arrays and lists are both data structures that store ordered sets of values, but there are a few major difference between them:
+Arrays and lists are both data structures that store ordered sets of values, but there are a few major differences between them:
 * arrays have fixed lengths; lists are dynamic in length
 * arrays could be immutable; lists are always mutable
-* arrays tend to have values of one data type; lists tend to be allowed to have values of more than one data type
+* arrays tend to have values of one data type; lists tend to allow values of more than one data type

-Here is a summary of what lists and arrays are called to in various languages.
+Here is a summary of what lists and arrays are called in various languages.

 | Language | List | Array |
 | --- | --- | --- |